m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 I'll start with some rambling about the nature of game engines and game objects before diving into rambling about the Entity-Component-System architecture and my efforts at implementing it.
 Finally, I'll ramble about my latest approach, which represents objects as a more general graph.

-Note: many details here are specific to the Rust language, as are all the code examples, but a lot of the information can be applied to any environment.
+There will be a lot of implementation details and code examples that are specific to the Rust language, but also many ideas that can be applied elsewhere.
-Feel free to skip around if you're not interested in implementation details.

 # Intro: Engines and objects